php-fig/fig-standards/proposed/PSR-Cache.md

     /**
      * Returns the key for the current cache item.
      *
-     * The key is loaded by the implementing library, but should be available to
+     * The key is loaded by the Implementing Library, but should be available to
      * the higher level callers when needed.
-If no key is set false should be
-     * returned.
      *
-     * @return string|false
+     * @return string
      */
     function getKey();